The Heisenberg category of a category: Symmetric powers of DG categories

 As explained in Section~\ref{section-restriction-and-extension-of-scalars}, we have three induced functors

 which form two adjoint pairs $(\phi_a^*,\, \phi_{a *})$ and $(\phi_{a *},\, \phi_a^!)$.
-The action of the first two functors on representable objects can be described as follows: \begin{Lemma} \leavevmode Using $h^r$ to denote right representable modules, as per Section~\ref{section-dg-categories-and-dg-modules}, we have:
+The action of the first two functors on representable object s can be described as follows. \begin{Lemma} \leavevmode Let $h^r$ denote right representable modules, as per Section~\ref{section-dg-categories-and-dg-modules}.
+Then:

 \begin{enumerate} \item For any $a_1 \otimes \dots \otimes a_{\ho-1} \in \symbc{\ho-1}$ we have

 \item For any $a_1 \otimes \dots \otimes a_{\ho} \in \symbc\ho$ we have

 \end{enumerate} \end{Lemma}